open-contracting/standard-development-handbook/docs/standard/schema.md

 `release-schema.json` is the Single Source of Truth (SSOT) for defining OCDS' objects and fields.
 It is documented using an extended version of [JSON Schema draft 4](https://tools.ietf.org/html/draft-zyp-json-schema-04) (see below).

-The source for `release-schema.json` and other schema files is in the [`standard` repository](https://github.com/open-contracting/standard) in the [standard/standard/schema directory](https://github.com/open-contracting/standard/tree/HEAD/standard/schema).
+The source for `release-schema.json` and other schema files is in the [`standard` repository](https://github.com/open-contracting/standard) in the [schema directory](https://github.com/open-contracting/standard/tree/HEAD/schema).

 These schema files are processed during the [documentation build](technical/build) and [deployment process](technical/deployment) to replace `{lang}` and `{version}` tokens.